vtalpaert/Walbi-gym/README.md

 ### Gym environment

-You may create a Walbi Gym environment as usual:
+You may create a Walbi Gym environment as usual.
 ```python
 import gym
 import walbi_gym  # will register env